stebansaa/eos-docs/evm/40_architecture/46_EOAs-vs-Smart-Contracts.md

 - They cannot create new smart contracts on their own.

 #### Wallets
 To interact with an EOA, users typically utilize wallets.
-Wallets provide a user-friendly interface for managing private keys, sending transactions, and interacting with the EOSEVM network.
+Wallets provide a user-friendly interface for managing private keys, sending transactions, and interacting with the EOS EVM network.
 Wallets can be desktop applications, mobile apps, or web-based interfaces.

 ### What are Smart Contracts?
 Smart contracts are self-executing contracts with predefined rules and conditions.
 They are autonomous pieces of code that reside on the blockchain and execute when triggered by specific transactions or events.
-Smart contracts on EOSEVM are typically written in Solidity or Vyper programming languages.
+Smart contracts on EOS EVM are typically written in Solidity or Vyper programming languages.

 #### What can you do with a Smart Contract?
 Smart contracts enable various functionalities and applications, including: